DirectoryTree/ImapEngine.com/src/app/docs/usage/messages/page.md

     ->get();
 ```

+{% callout type="warning" title="Important" %}
+While the `since()` method accepts a datetime instance, it does not filter
+by time -- only by date.
+[IMAP does not support time-based filtering](https://datatracker.ietf.org/doc/html/rfc9051#section-6.4.4-15.43).
+{% /callout %}

 If a method doesn't exist for a specific search criteria, you may use the `where()` method to add custom criteria:

 ```php